DEVBUILDSTACK/DORG/README.md

 Project Description

-The DATDev Squad are those L2Launchpad, innagural 18+yr. old  assembled talent-squad building the a DATDev DeFi learning, W3 Treasury tooling, and early project resource community. project and Learn2Launch youth while extending our core team’s reach in decentralized finance.​​​​​​​​​​​​ Similar to Assurative.ai and its' anticipated "Sur" performant smart contract Suite, DATDev is an inclusive social iMPACT "Fintech For All" (4all Node Miami, Epoch 2) coming June's first weekend as our global Launchpad builder event)project has been licensed its' use of the Assurative.ai brand agent "Sura" and any application of the Assurative Multi-Safe EVM predicted Multisig is and when briding via Wormhole to smart contract based short term collateralized lending os extended as per the AMS Affiliate APIKey  "SurPortfolio" (456iP, LLC).
+The DATDev Squad are those L2Launchpad, innagural 18+yr. old  assembled talent-squad building the L2L platform with fast-track learning and W3 Treasury tooling for SME's and for all ages engaging with modern concepts of finance. project and Learn2Launch youth while extending our core team’s reach in decentralized finance.​​​​​​​​​​​​ Similar to Assurative.ai and its' anticipated "Sur" performant smart contract Suite, DATDev is an inclusive social iMPACT "Fintech For All" (4all Node Miami, Epoch 2) coming June's first weekend as our global Launchpad builder event)project has been licensed its' use of the Assurative.ai brand agent "Sura" and any application of the Assurative Multi-Safe EVM predicted Multisig is and when briding via Wormhole to smart contract based short term collateralized lending os extended as per the AMS Affiliate APIKey  "SurPortfolio" (456iP, LLC).
 Specifically, both the common back-end tech stack aids in delivering a powerful, scalable, transactional permissionless  DeFi DApp platform.